EvanDSays/RaspberryPiTempMonitor/README.md

 3. Three female-to-female jumper wires [(example)](https://www.amazon.com/GenBasic-Piece-Female-Jumper-Wires/dp/B01L5ULRUA)

 # Step 1: Buy a sensor
-I bought the cheapest temperature sensor module I could find that already had the resistor built in.
+I bought the cheapest temperature sensor module I could find that already had the pull-up resistor built in.
 I ended up getting an [Arceli DS18B20 Module](https://www.amazon.com/ARCELI-DS18B20-Temperature-Electronic-Building/dp/B07DN3R1YW/) on Amazon for $4.99 plus tax.
 There are other options, like the [SunFounder DS18B20 Temperature Sensor Module](https://www.amazon.com/SunFounder-DS18B20-Temperature-Arduino-Raspberry/dp/B013GB27HS/), but that was $7.99 so I opted for the cheaper option.

 # Step 2: Hook up the sensor
 The DS18B20 has three pins.
 Using female-to-female jumper wires, I plugged: